jruby/activerecord-jdbc-adapter/RUNNING_TESTS.md

 included in the *test* directory are mostly shared test modules and helpers.

-Rake tasks are loaded from **rakelib/02-test-rake**, most adapters have a corresponding test_[adapter] task e.g. `rake test_sqlite3` and connect to the DB.
+Rake tasks are loaded from **rakelib/02-test-rake**, most adapters have a corresponding test_[adapter] task e.g. `rake test_sqlite3` that run against DB.
 To check all available (test related) tasks simply `rake -T | grep test`.

-If the adapter supports creating a database it will try to do so automatically (most embed databases such as SQLite3), but otherwise you'll need to setup a database dedicated for tests (using the standard tools that come with your DB installation e.g. `mysqladmin create arjdbc_test -u root`).
+If the adapter supports creating a database it will try to do so automatically (most embed databases such as SQLite3) for some adapters (MySQL, PostgreSQL) we do this auto-magically (see the `rake db:create` tasks), but otherwise you'll need to setup a database dedicated for tests (using the standard tools that come with your DB installation).

 Connection parameters: database, host etc. can usually be changed from the shell `env` for adapters where there might be no direct control over the DB